 The manuscript reads better because of my editor Jione Havea's editing and SBL Press's Nicole Tilford's corrections.
-Dr. Nestor Bunda and my brother Rev. Renato Fetalsana also commented on my ideas, which greatly improved my work. xvi | A Filipino Resistance Reading
+Dr. Nestor Bunda and my brother Rev. Renato Fetalsana also commented on my ideas, which greatly improved my work.

 To Princeton, my husband, thank you for your unconditional support and confidence.
 You, Evriel Prince, and Horace took sacrifices to give me the space and time I needed to research and write.